-In general, all applicants (including persons with control of the applicant if the applicant is an entity) are required to meet a bright-line investor test comprising a closed list of character and capability factors.
+In general, all applicants (including persons with control of the applicant if the applicant is an entity) are required to meet the investor criteria of business experience and acumen, financial commitment and good character.
+Legislation to replace the "good character" component with a bright line test comprising a closed list of specific considerations (serious default, convictions, breaches of tax law, civil contraventions and allegations) has been passed and is expected to come into effect in early 2021.